Jurisdictions Regulating Pre-Settlement Funding Rates: A Double-Edged Sword

 The takeaway

-If you are fighting a giant insurance company during a personal injury lawsuit, you most likely are finding yourself at a disadvantage.
+If you are fighting an insurance company during a personal injury lawsuit, you most likely are finding yourself at a financial disadvantage.
 Insurance companies have deep pockets, teams of lawyers, and are well-versed in the legal system.
 Plaintiffs like you, on the other hand, may struggle to make ends meet while awaiting a long and brutal settlement.

-Nonetheless, if state officials strike a balance between protecting plaintiffs from predatory lending practices and ensuring that they have access to the funds they need to fight for justice in court, pre-settlement funding can be a valuable tool for plaintiffs.
+Nonetheless, if state officials strike a balance between protecting plaintiffs from predatory lending practices and ensuring that they have access to the funds they need to fight for justice in court, pre-settlement funding can be a valuable tool for people like you.
 It would be a shame if well-meaning regulations ended up hurting the very people they are meant to protect.

 If you are interested in getting funding for your lawsuit, Baker Street Funding offers pre-settlement funding that caps interest rates in the second or third year of the loan.
 Our caps provide consumers with financial assurance in the event that their case takes longer to settle than expected.